Are JetBlue’s Baggage Fees Avoidable?

 Just because you need more space for your luggage doesn’t necessarily mean you have to pay more for your bags to travel with you.
 Here are six ways to avoid JetBlue’s baggage fees.

 Of course, the most obvious way to avoid baggage fees is not to bring checked luggage at all.
-For those who can manage to squeeze everything into their carry-on bag, you can avoid any excess baggage fees altogether.
+If you can squeeze everything into a carry-on bag, you can avoid any excess baggage fees altogether.
+If you’re on a Blue Basic fare, you may want to keep everything in a bag that qualifies as a personal item to avoid the extra fees until the policy changes on September 6.

 This might mean more planning on your part.
 For instance, maybe you can plan ahead for what you’ll wear and only bring the exact number of outfits necessary for your trip in your carry-on.
-If you can manage to avoid bringing additional bags, you’ll pay less.
+You could also use compression bags, which can save on space but also make your bag surprisingly heavy, so double-check that before you head out.

 Take a few minutes to join TrueBlue, JetBlue’s loyalty program.
-It’s free, and you can earn 2X TrueBlue points per $1 spent that never expire.
-Rack up enough and redeem your JetBlue points for travel with a Blue Plus, Blue Flex, or Mint fare, all of which include at least one free checked bag.
+It’s free, and you can earn 2X TrueBlue points per $1 spent on airfare booked through the JetBlue app or on jetblue.com.

 Depending on the price and how many bags you need to check, it might be worth purchasing a higher-class ticket instead of paying for a bag separately.
 This can be determined with some quick math to see which option will provide the most savings.